DamiPayne/AI-Music-Composer/README.md

 ## Credits

-This is a adaptation of an idea from [Yoav Zimmerman](https://github.com/yoavz).
+This is an adaptation of an idea from [Yoav Zimmerman](https://github.com/yoavz).
 The main use of this project is as a proof of concept for a RNN.